unic/sitecore-module-flex/README.md

 ## Changelog

+### 3.14

+* Combined Readme.md from repository and Readme.txt from NuGet package
+* Introduced an item update package in addition to the serialized item files
+* Updated Unic.Bob.Scoop to latest version

 ### 3.13

 * Fixed bug with nested dependent fields

 ### 3.12

 * Fixed saving Lastname and Language to Contact

 ### 3.11

 * Added detailed exception description when datasource is not a form

 ### 3.10

 * Extended the checkbox list field and radio button list field with possibility to add a separate tooltip for each item

 ### 3.9

 * Added possibility to redirect user after Double Optin confirmation
 * Updated Unic.Bob.Scoop to V. 3.1.0

 ### 3.8.3

 * Fixed Unicorn dependency to Modules.Configuration

 ### 3.8.2

 * Fixed save and load actions "set field value to contact" and "load field value from contact" in non-english context

 ### 3.8.1

 * Added handling for custom field types when setting their value

 ### 3.8

 * Added new SavePlug for Double Optin

 ### 3.7